 Most people want their tattoos to hold a special meaning.
 Tattoo designs can be inspired by symbols or icons, like Zodiac signs or the OM symbol.
 Unalome tattoos have also been growing in popularity and they hold a profound meaning.
 At first sight, Unalome designs can look like cute and insignificant doodles, but in fact, the history of the Unalome symbol is both meaningful and mysterious!

-The signification of unalome, or unaalome, is mysterious to this day.
-Explanations are widely available online, but none of them come from credible sources.
-In fact, it looks like the same explanation has been copy-pasted from one site to another!
+The signification of unalome, or unaalome, is still mysterious to this day.
+Online, you’ll find explanations as to what Unalome means, but none of these come from credible sources.
+In fact, the same erroneous explanation has been copy-pasted from one site to another!

 It is widely accepted that unalomes are spiritual symbols, or at least, are part of spiritual symbols related to Theravada Buddhism and close to other spiritual symbols (for example, curlings known as Bindu in Sanskrit and Tigli in Tibetan).
 The common signification is that they represent the path to enlightenment.

 Unalome for Male or Female

 Browsing the web,, you may find that different orientations of the the Unalome spiral should be worn either by men or women.
 This information is unclear since Unalomes often appears with spirals starting from the left and from the right within the same tattoo (as shown in the Sak Yant picture above).